-Our department is formed by the following business groups:
+Our department is comprised of the following business areas:

 - Office of the Director-General